sudhans/ansible_playbooks/docker-ce/readme.md

 This playbook is for installing docker community edition on a raspberry pi running ubuntu server.

+Prerequisites:
+ - host machine is online
+ - host machine has python3 installed
+ - you can ssh into the host machine
+ - host machine has ubuntu desktop or server.
+Other skinned/slim debian variants might need additional packages to be installed.

 To run this playbook,
  - ansible-playbook -i inventory.yml playbook.yml --ask-become-pass